Bimanual High-Density EMG Control for In-Home Mobile Manipulation by Users with Quadriplegia: Supplementary Material

 To encourage consistent signal quality, data collection sessions alternate between target effort ranges of 15--30\% and 20--40\% of the MVC RMS.
 Each session consists of five sets, with three repetitions of each gesture per set.
 Depending on the day, the user completes between two and six data collection sessions.
 When online classification performance degrades during robot control, typically due to sleeve shift or changes in skin impedance, additional data collection sessions are performed at the researcher’s discretion, collecting data from gestures with the lowest online accuracy.

-For classifier evaluation, we reserve the final 10\% of trials for each gesture as a held-out test set, enabling evaluation of generalization across time and across repeated gesture attempts.
+For classifier evaluation, we reserve the final 10\% of gesture trials for each gesture as a held-out test set, enabling evaluation of generalization across time and across repeated gesture attempts.
 The remaining data is shuffled and split into training and validation sets using a 75/25 split.
-To accommodate daily time constraints during the study, classifiers are trained for three epochs.
-The model with the lowest validation cross-entropy loss is selected for real-time robot control.
+To accommodate daily time constraints during the study, the classifiers are trained for three epochs.
 Samples are generated from splitting data into 80 ms windows with a 40 ms stride length.